NKTgLaw/NKTgLaw/README.md

 ---

-### 🌌 Global Physics Standard API
+### 🌌 NKTgVerse API

-**NKTgLaw** is formally recognized as a **Global Physics Standard API** — a cross-disciplinary specification for modeling varying inertia and dynamic mass interactions across physical, computational, and engineering systems.
+**NKTgVerse API** is formally established as a **Universal Dynamics Ecosystem** — a **cross-disciplinary platform** for modeling variable inertia, dynamic mass interactions, and systemic motion across **physical, scientific, computational, engineering, economic, and social domains**.

+This ecosystem enables unified representations of motion and interaction laws across all scales — from microscopic particles and physical systems to computational networks, organizational models, and socio-economic dynamics.

 This recognition is based on:
 - **Completed Core & API Layers:** Implemented in C++, Rust, Go, with REST/gRPC interfaces.